Preparing for the unexpected: Planning for long-term care solutions

 |

-Did you know that qualified long-term care expenses can be paid for tax free from your Health Savings Account (HSA)?
-In addition, qualified long-term care insurance premiums (which can include some hybrid and life insurance policies with an accelerated death benefit rider) can also be paid for tax free from your HSA, up to certain limits.
-If you have a large HSA balance, you may consider using HSAs for long-term care expenses and premiums since HSAs have less favorable estate tax treatment.
+Did you know that qualified LTC expenses and insurance premiums (up to certain limits) can be paid for tax free from your Health Savings Account (HSA)?
+If you have a large HSA balance, you may consider using HSAs for LTC expenses and premiums since HSAs have less favorable estate tax treatment.

 It's important to note that you may be eligible for some government benefits which may provide some supplemental coverage for long-term care expenses.
 Primarily, those include: